 Alucard vs Demitri

-- Half-Human Hybrid: He is the dhampir son of Dracula, the most-powerful vampire in existence.
+- Half-Human Hybrid: He's the dhampir son of Dracula, the most powerful vampire in existence.

 2 B vs Noctis

 - Action Girl: 2B is a female YoRHa android created to fight against Mechanical Lifeforms that have taken over the planet.